KAN-Therm: A Lightweight Battery Thermal Model Using Kolmogorov-Arnold Network: Introduction

-For instance, \cite{zhang2024benchmarking} developed three high-performing ML models for core temperature estimation based on recurrent neural network (RNN), long short-term memory (LSTM) network, and gated recurrent unit (GRU) network.
-Similarly, \cite{zheng2024real} proposed a LSTM-RNN-based model to generate real-time estimation of average battery temperature.
-Accordingly, \cite{zhu2021data} developed a LSTM-based model for predicting instant battery temperature as well as for forecasting long-term thermal fluctuations in battery to capture any early warning signs of thermal anomalies. \cite{ouyang2023data} deployed separate LSTM models for each cell in a battery pack to generate parallel cell temperature estimation for reliable thermal runway prediction.
-On the other hand, \cite{hasan2020data} proposed a bank of seasonal nonlinear autoregressive exogenous NN models considering multiple models corresponding to the weather-characteristics in each season for cell temperature estimation.
-Furthermore, \cite{wang2021core} integrated LSTM model with transfer learning for core temperature prediction while reducing data requirement and to facilitating adaptability across different LIBs.
+Data-driven battery thermal models estimate various thermal states and characteristics of the battery from measured signals, such as current, voltage, and ambient conditions.
+For instance, \cite{zhang2024benchmarking} developed three high-performing machine learning models for core temperature estimation based on a recurrent neural network (RNN), a long short-term memory (LSTM) network, and a gated recurrent unit (GRU) network.
+Similarly, \cite{zheng2024real} proposed an LSTM-RNN-based model to generate a real-time estimation of the average battery temperature.
+Accordingly, \cite{zhu2021data} developed an LSTM-based model for estimating instantaneous thermal states as well as for forecasting long-term thermal fluctuations to capture any early warning signs of thermal anomalies. \cite{ouyang2023data} deployed separate LSTM models for each cell in a battery to generate parallel cell temperature estimation for reliable thermal runaway estimation.
+On the other hand, \cite{hasan2020data} proposed a bank of seasonal nonlinear autoregressive exogenous neural network models corresponding to the weather characteristics in each season for cell temperature estimation.
+Furthermore, \cite{wang2021core} integrated LSTM model with transfer learning for temperature estimation of lithium-ion battery while reducing data requirement and facilitating adaptability across different batteries.
+Among recent research works, \cite{haraz2025hybrid} introduced an extra trees regressor-random forest (ETR-RF) model and a decision tree-Light Gradient Boosting Machine (DT-LGBM) for estimating the core temperature of electric vehicle batteries and showed that the latter exhibited superior computational speed in real-time applications. \cite{han2025transient} developed an LSTM-based nondimensionalized thermal model for transient core-temperature prediction under varying operating conditions.
+Furthermore, \cite{wang2025lithium} developed a Convolutional Neural Network–Bidirectional Long Short-Term Memory–Attention Mechanism (CNN–BiLSTM–AM) framework for predicting the internal temperature field of lithium-ion batteries under complex operating environments.
+This work highlights the increasing adoption of spatiotemporal feature learning architectures in data-driven battery thermal modeling.